California Medical Provider Network (MPN)

 Under state regulations, each MPN must:

-- are required to meet access to care standards for common occupational injuries and work-related illnesses
+- meet access to care standards for common occupational injuries and work-related illnesses

 - follow all medical treatment guidelines established by the DWC